akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 # Exercise 2: Deploy VM Scale Set (15 minutes)

 A VM scale set (VMSS) is a way to deploy several similar VMs with a single command – you can use a scale set to deploy between 0 to 1000 VMs.
 Scale sets have built-in high availability and integrate with Azure auto-scale.
-We have used the portal to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.
+In last exercise, we used the **Azure Portal** to create a VM, so let's use the Azure CLI and ARM Template to deploy a VMSS and an app to it.

-#### 2.1 Launch Cloud Shell
+### 2.1 Create a Scale Set
+In this exercise, You'll be creating a **Virtual Machine Scale Set** using azure cli command line and ARM templates.
+Let's get started.

-1. Select the **Cloud Shell** icon from the upper right corner of the Azure Portal.
+1.Select the **Cloud Shell** icon from the upper right corner of the Azure Portal.

    ![](images/azureclisign.png)

-2. Select **BASH** from the drop-down in the cloud shell window.

-#### 2.2 Create a Scale Set

-1. Select the **Cloud shell** and clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL using below command:-
+2.Select **Bash** once prompted to start the **Cloud Shell**.

+3.Clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL to your **Cloud Shell** by running following command:

        git clone https://github.com/asinn826/Ignite2019VMSS-HOL

    ![](images/github.png)

-2. Run following command to change the present directory to newly cloned repository.
+4.Run following command to change the present directory to newly cloned repository.
 Run **ls** to review the content of the repository.

        cd Ignite2019VMSS-HOL

    ![](images/gitcontent.png)

-3. Edit your **azuredeploy.parameters.json**.
+5.This repository contains teh ARM Template & Parameter file which will provision a Virtual Machine Scale set and deploy application on it.
+You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a seprate browser tab.

+6.Now, You'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
+Let us modify by opening this in **Visual Studio Code**.
+Run following command to open the parameters file in VSCode.
+Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.

        code azuredeploy.parameters.json

+   > vmssNmae: Give a unique name for your VM scale set.
+   > adminSshKey: Paste your **Public key** created earlier.

    ![](images/editprameter.png)

-   > Note vmssNmae: Give unipe name for your VM scale set.
-   > adminSshKey: Paste your **Public key** created earlier.
+7.Save and Close the Code Editor once completed.

-4. Now, create the deployment by running below command and select your **Resource group** name **linux-empty-unique-id** and wait for the deployment to finish.
+8.Now, let's create the deployment by running below command.
+Please ensure to use your existing **Resource group** named **linux-empty-unique-id** and wait for the deployment to finish.

-   ``az group deployment create -g ODL-linux-XXXX -n <deployment name> --template-file azuredeploy.json --parameters azuredeploy.parameters.json
+   ``az group deployment create -g ODL-linux-XXXX --template-file azuredeploy.json --parameters azuredeploy.parameters.json ``
-   ``

    ![](images/deployed.png)

-**Deployment notes to read through while you wait (what did I just do?)**
+**What did you just do**

+It'll take 10 to 12 minutes for the deployment to complete.
+Meanwhile, Let us review what did we just do.

    * The files azuredeploy.json and azuredeploy.parameters.json are most relevant here.

    * The command above just deployed a virtual machine scale set (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).

    * VM scale sets are great for scaling out applications – for example, if you are running a workload and you anticipate a spike in holiday-related traffic, the VMSS can scale-out automatically to meet your compute needs, and scale back in when traffic subsides.

    * The template deployed the VMSS using a Red Hat Enterprise Linux (RHEL) image, one of the many available images in the Azure Marketplace.

    * The template also used cloud-init to deploy a simple web application onto the VM.
 The cloud-init script runs once, at the beginning of the deployment, to configure the VM to its desired end state.

    * Note about cloud-init: the RHEL image we chose has cloud-init enabled, which means that cloud-init is the provisioning agent.
       - We are bringing cloud-init to Azure VM images, so this will slowly become the default option.
       - If you are familiar with cloud-init from other environments, this will function exactly the same.
       - Ask the lab proctors for more details if you’re curious.

-**2.3 Familiarizing yourself with your VM scale set (5 minutes)**
+### 2.2 Familiarizing yourself with your VM scale set (5 minutes)

-1. Go to the Azure portal, navigate to your resource group, and click on your newly-created VMSS.
+1.In the Azure portal, navigate to your **Resource Group**, and click on your newly-created **Virtual Machine Scale Set**.

-2. Go to the **Instances**.
-Note that you only have one – this was defined by the template.
+2.Go to the **Instances**.
+Note that you only have one instance, since it was defined in the template parameter file.

    ![](images/scalesetinstances.png)

-3. Go to the individual instance.
+3.Go to the individual instance.
 Here you can view details for your individual VMSS instance - you can restart, deallocate, reimage, or upgrade the instance.

 **Note: What is upgrading?**